Signed in as:

 Publications written as a group member:

-I joined McGill as a graduate student in 2022 doing my M.Sc. in physics under the supervision of Prof. Katelin Schutz and Prof. Oscar Hernandez.
+I joined the group at first as an M.Sc. student in 2022 and now as a Ph.D. student and Vanier Scholar since 2024.
 I have lived in Montréal my whole life, and French is my first language.
-After a brief career as a hospital pharmacist, I completed a B.Sc. in physics and computer science at Université de Montréal in 2022.
-During my B.Sc., I have done research on exactly solvable models with Prof. Luc Vinet.
-My broad research interests are theoretical physics and cosmology.
+After a brief career as a hospital pharmacist, I completed a B.Sc. in physics and computer science at Université de Montréal in 2022, where I did research in mathematical physics.
+Today, my broad research interests are cosmology, dark matter, and astroparticle physics.
+Lately I have been thinking a lot about finite temperature field theory and its applications in cosmology and astrophysics.

-I am an undergraduate at McGill and I joined the group in 2023 as an NSERC USRA researcher and am continuing to work in the group for my Honours thesis.
+I started as a MSc student in the group in 2024 after completing my bachelors at McGill in Honours Physics.
+I first joined the group in 2023 as an NSERC USRA researcher and continued to work in the group for my Honours thesis.
 I was born and raised in Montreal and am of Honduran descent.
 With regards to my research interests, I am mostly fascinated by astrophysics and particle physics, especially with regards to possible new physics.
 Besides science, I am also very interested in history, movies and football (soccer).

-I am a graduate student and NSF Graduate Research Fellow at the MIT Department of Physics.
-I study cosmology and particle astrophysics with Tracy Slatyer’s group at the Center for Theoretical Physics, with a special interest in the nature of dark matter and its effects on the early universe.
-When I’m not thinking about physics, I dabble in classical music and digital painting.
+I am a Simons Junior Fellow at New York University.
+I study cosmology and particle astrophysics, with a special interest in the nature of dark matter and its effects on the early universe.
+Prior to starting at NYU, I received my Ph.D. in Physics from MIT and was a double major in Physics and Mathematics at Johns Hopkins University.
+When I’m not thinking about physics, I can be found scaling rocks and dabbling in music.

 Publications written in collaboration with the group: